We feel desolate at the squandering of such an enormous opportunity

 They feel sick at the stomach as they watch Corbyn, McDonnell and Abbot’s political assassins gather around Keir Starmer.
 We feel desolate at the squandering of such an enormous opportunity to better the lives of the ordinary people of the United Kingdom.

-But the gains of the French revolution were not all lost and ten years after the 1905 revolution the 1917 revolution in Russia was successful – until Stalin, taking advantage of the top heaviness of the Bolsheviks, orchestrated his coup.
+But the gains of the French revolution were not all lost and ten years after the 1905 revolution the 1917 revolution in Russia was successful – until Stalin, taking advantage of the top heaviness of the Bolshevik government, orchestrated his coup.

 When all looks as if it is lost, in fact it isn’t.
-It is the moment for reassessment and understanding and for setting out in new and better directions.
-The ANC went through many dark, dark moments in exile, but one of the characteristics of the best comrades was that they stopped, took stock and moved forwards with renewed hope.
-Each defeat brought us closer to changing the racist regime in South Africa.
-I am sure there are young Palestinians and Israelis, even now, who are implacable optimists despite everything that has happened.
+It is the moment for reassessment and learning, for setting out in new and perhaps better directions.
+The ANC, for example, went through many dark moments in exile, but one of the characteristics of the best comrades was that they stopped to take stock, and then moved forwards with constructive optimism.
+Oddly, each defeat brought us closer to changing the racist regime in South Africa.
+I am sure there are young Palestinians and Israelis, even now, who are implacably optimistic despite everything that has happened.

 Dealing with an Existential Crisis

 I want to write about something each of us faces in our lives: that moment of emptiness.
-It might be political, but it is also deeply personal: it is the moment when we look around and cannot extract enough meaning from our surroundings to justify being here; that moment when we have to face up to the abyss of a future, perhaps one governed by Boris Johnson and Dominic Raab.
+It might be political, but it is also deeply personal: it is the moment when we look around and feel we cannot extract enough meaning from our surroundings to justify being here; it is that moment when we have to face up to the abyss, face up to a future we don’t want to live in – perhaps one governed by Boris Johnson and Dominic Raab.

-Another way that we can be lead into this abyss is to experience or witness, terrible, unbearable suffering.
-There is a moment when you see, or hear of, or imagine, something so awful, that everything else seems irrelevant and is wiped away.
+Another way that we can be lead to the abyss is to experience, or simply witness, terrible, unbearable suffering.
+There is a moment when you see something so awful, that everything else seems irrelevant and is wiped away.
 For example, the sight of a malnourished child sucking at its dead mother’s breast: that was something my father witnessed as Oxfam’s representative in Ethiopia in 1973.
-My mother was deeply affected by his account, though she herself had seen many awful things.
-In the end – after the initial horror – this galvanized her and made her more impatient for real change.
+My mother was deeply affected by his account.
+In the end – after the initial horror – this galvanized her and made her even more impatient for real change.

 Congratulations!
 You have found another path to the abyss.

-Then there is addiction.
-There are so many demons, aren’t there?
+Then there is addiction, too.
+There are many inner demons that can prey on human beings, aren’t there?
 And do you recognise that moment when one side of you begins to consume the whole of you: when it is destroying your health and relationships.
 Congratulations!
-You have found another path to the abyss.
+You have found another path to an existential crisis.

 How about boredom and the ordinariness of the bleached world around you?
-You were born in Rotting Dean.
+You were born in Rottingdean.
 You live as a single mother in a small village full of gossips.
 You live in an abandoned industrial zone with polluted air and water.
-You were transported to some remote part of the country against your will and live there unwillingly.
+You were transported to some remote part of the country against your will.
 Nothing seems transcendent or numinous to you.

-A spell is cast and you fall under it.
-The careers officer suggests that you work in a bank.
-Perhaps life is spent looking after sheep on a steep rocky mountainside.
+A spell is cast over you and you fall under it.
+The careers officer suggests that you work in a bank or a supermarket and you wanted to be an actor or pilot.
+Perhaps your life is spent looking after sheep on a steep rocky mountainside when you dreamed of the city.
 Maybe your husband is a filthy, violent and unattractive man.
-You spend three hours every day doing the laundry, and another three cooking and cleaning.
-In short, there are many paths to the edge of nothingness and despair, but we all come to it.
+You spend three hours every day doing the laundry, and another two cooking and cleaning and no one ever acknowledges it.
+In short, there are many paths to a feeling of nothingness and despair, but we all get to it.
 One way or another.

 I was with two other people having breakfast.
 It was a very nice breakfast; so nice that I took pictures of it and posted them on Facebook.
 We were talking about euthanasia.
 Should we have a right to kill ourselves?